syach1/karipap/README.md

 ## Storage Compatibility

 Fresh setups use a Karipap root by default and ask for explicit ROM and BIOS folders.
-Legacy `Synnoli` and `Cannoli` root names remain in code only as compatibility fallbacks for existing user data and migrations; they are not presented as the new frontend identity.

 ## Release Updates